Knot So Simple: A Minimalistic Environment for Spatial Reasoning: KnotGym

 \paragraph{States $\stateSpace$} A state $\state_t \in \stateSpace$ in time $t$ is a pair $(\config^m_t, \config^g)$ of two rope configurations, $\config^m_t$ is the current configuration of the manipulated rope, and $\configgoal$ is the configuration of the goal exemplar.
 Knot configurations are represented by a series of 3D coordinates of key points along the rope.
 The goal configuration $\configgoal$ satisfies the goal Gauss code and remains the same throughout an episode; we include it in the state space to construct a Markovian state and to keep the policy conditioning on the state only.
 The agent operating in \knotgym does not have access to the world state, but receives partial observations.

 \paragraph{Observations $\obsSpace$} An observation $\observation_t\in \obsSpace$ is an image generated by the observation mapping $\condObsProb : \stateSpace \rightarrow \obsSpace$.
 Concretely, $\observation_t$ is rendered z-plane projections of both the current configuration $\config^m_t$ and the goal configuration $\configgoal$.
 Observation images have the shape $[3, 128, 2\times 128]$ because we concatenate the rendered images of both configurations.
 Similar to \citep{corl2020softgym}, we use a larger image size than canonical deep RL environments because crossings are critical to determine the Gauss code, which is critical for the agent's reasoning.
 Crossings and self-occlusions also contribute to the partial observability of this problem.
+We reduce self-occlusions by tuning cable diameter and increasing the resolution.\footnote{Cable diameter and resolution should be tuned when scaling to more complex knots (\nx>8).} We use 2D RGB observations because we are inspired by how humans perform predictive spatial reasoning from visual inputs only. \knotgym can be easily extended to symbolic observations or multiple cameras or RGBD observations.

 \paragraph{Actions $\actionSpace$} An action $\action \in \actionSpace$ is a 6-tuple $(x, y, z, f_x,f_y,f_z)$, where $(x,y,z)$ specifies a 3D location in state space that is rounded to the closest key point on the manipulated rope, and $(f_x, f_y, f_z)$ is a force vector to apply to that key point.
 The action vector is tuned and normalized to $[-1, 1]^6$.
-Our main focus is spatial reasoning, so we abstract away end effectors that would introduce hardware-specific policies.\footnote{Because \knotgym is based on MuJoCo, which is commonly used for robotics manipulation, introducing realistic end effectors is a standard extension, although tangential to our focus on abstract spatial reasoning.} The transition model $\transModel: \stateSpace \times \actionSpace \rightarrow \stateSpace$ captures the change in knot coordinates after applying the force for a short period of time, which is implemented by the MuJoCo physics simulator.
+Our main focus is spatial reasoning, so we abstract away end effectors that would introduce hardware-specific policies.\footnote{Training with realistic end effectors is easy to add in the MoJoCo ecosystem, although tangential to our focus on abstract spatial reasoning.} The transition model $\transModel: \stateSpace \times \actionSpace \rightarrow \stateSpace$ captures the change in knot coordinates after applying the force for a short period of time, which is implemented by the MuJoCo physics simulator.

 \paragraph{Reward Function $\rewardFunction$}

 The reward function $\rewardFunction: \stateSpace \rightarrow \mathbb{R}$ is sparse and based on a symbolic oracle $\gc$, which maps the rope coordinates to its Gauss code.
 The reward function is defined as